LoshkinOleg/LoshkinOleg.github.io/GPR5300_TechnicalDocumentation.md

 * GPU: [Nvidia GeForce 940M with 2[GB] of VRAM, with driver version ~466.47](https://www.techpowerup.com/gpu-specs/geforce-940m.c2643)
 * Microsoft Windows 10 Home x64, ~version 10.0.19042 .

+## Techniques used
+These are the techniques used in the demo in no particular order:
+### Instancing
+Instancing simply consists in re-using the same per-vertex data to draw multiple instances of a mesh in different places using a single draw call.
+This is the default behaviour of the engine.
+The only exception is the drawing of the skybox.

+INSERT IMG HERE: VAO VBO
+This technique comes in particularly handy for things like particle systems.
+In this demo, a single particle consists of a mesh of 3 intersecting planes with an alpha texture used to draw the shape of a star on each plane:

+INSERT IMG HERE:

+This same mesh is simply instanced 512 times in my case: the per-vertex data is loaded into the GPU's memory once at initialization and the dynamic per-instance data of 3 floats representing the position of the mesh is transfered to the GPU once every frame, resulting in a total transfer of 6'144 bytes.
+Each particle is then colored in the fragment shader using it's gl_InstanceId as input to give them differing colors.
+The vertex shader input ends up therefore looking something like this:

+CODE HERE

+### Frustum culling
+asd
+### Shape interpolation
+asd
+### Normalmapping
+asd
+### Deferred shading
+asd
+### Bloom effect
+asd
+### Shadow mapping
+asd

 ## The Demo
 A .zip package is provided in the [release](https://github.com/LoshkinOleg/gameEngine/releases/tag/1) section of the repository containing a standalone demo that uses the rendering engine to showcase a simple scene.
 ### The demo's layout
 Once the demo is launched, the camera automatically moves along the world's Z axis in the -Z direction.
-The camera rotates to show each of the 5 elements in the scene as the scene progresses:
+The camera rotates to show each of the 5 elements in the scene as the scene progresses.
+The whole demo lasts ~55 seconds and then resets.
-#### The morphing horse
+#### 1. The morphing horse
 A disembodied [horse's head](https://free3d.com/3d-model/a-horse-with-a-big-tush-498195.html) is shown to transition between it's default aspect and a "spherifyed" version of the mesh:

 <p align="left">